blankjul/coin-benchmark/README.md

 __.hist__

-The .hist (hist for history) provides for each run the possibility to watch the convergence over time.
+The .hist (hist for history) provides for each run the possibility to watch the behaviour over time.
 Additionally, the final population can also be seen in more detail because more information is provided.
-The file contains for all solutions for each generation (including infeasible and dominated ones) with the number of evaluations, design variable, objectives and constraints.
+The file contains all solutions of each generation (including infeasible and dominated ones) along with the corresponding number of evaluations, design variables, objectives and *constraint violation (CV)* values.

 The following examples shows a multi-objective genetic algorithm with a population size of 3 for 2 generations.
-The problem does have 2 input variables, 2 objectives and 1 constraint.
+The problem does have 2 design variables, 2 objectives and 1 constraint.
+Notice that we assume >= constraints.
+In other words, *CV* values are either negative (infeasible) or Zero (feasible).

 ```
 100 0.546456 0.1234534 0.959856 0.835000  -1.545